Category: Ethics

 General notes about all Animation workshops

 • All 3 hr workshops take place on Wednesday afternoons.
-They are designed to offer an interesting art/animation experience both to those who just want to drop in for a short time as well as those commiting to the full session.
+They are designed to offer an interesting art/animation experience both to those who just want to drop in for a short time as well as those committing to the full session.
 We understand how busy you are.

 • There will be more than 1 participatory activity per session.
 You will always be learning new skills.